-If a person accidentally takes this medicine you should contact NHS direct (telephone 111) or take the person to a local hospital and is used by vets under the 'prescribing cascade'.
-The medicine is not authorised by the Veterinary Medicines Directorate (VMD), an executive agency of the Department for Environment, Food and Rural
+If a person accidentally takes this medicine you should contact NHS direct (telephone 111) or take the person to a local hospital taking this leaflet and the bottle with you.

+The prescribing cascade: This medicine is authorised for use in human patients or other animal species and is used by vets under the 'prescribing cascade'.
+The medicine is not authorised by the Veterinary Medicines Directorate (VMD), an executive agency of the Department for Environment, Food and Rural they are prescribing this drug for your pet.
+If you do not agree to the use of this medicine in your horse you should discuss this with your veterinary surgeon.